Michigan entered statehood on January 26, 1837. It was the 26th state to join the United States of America.

 Even before joining the other twenty-five states, Michigan had communities, settlements, and villages.
 The oldest town in Michigan is Sault Ste.
 Marie was founded in 1668 by French missionaries.
 Not only is this the oldest town in Michigan, but it is also the third oldest town in the United States.

 Located on the Big Bay de Noc is the historic ghost town of Fayette, Michigan.
 Fayette is now part of the Fayette Historic National Park, but the town was an industrial community known for manufacturing charcoal pig iron during its prime days.
-A visit to the national park will offer an opportunity to travel back in time and see what life was like in the late 1800s as visitors walk through Fayette’s living museum.
+Visiting the national park will offer an opportunity to travel back in time and see what life was like in the late 1800s as visitors walk through Fayette’s living museum.

 In 1867, Fayette Brown, an agent of Jackson Iron company, chose the Upper Peninsula site to establish an iron-smelting operation.
 To honor the founder, the town was named Fayette.
 Over the next twenty-four years, the town would be home to roughly 500 residents, including locals and those who traveled from Canada, northern Europe, and the British Isles to work the iron factories.

 From 1891-1916, Fayette’s area was transformed into a resort and fishing village, utilizing the large dock and easily accessible fishing waters of Lake Michigan.
 In 1916, the town was purchased and turned into a summer resort until 1946, when it was sold to another individual.

-There are approximately 61 campsites available in the park and boat camping in Snail Shell Harbor.
+There are approximately 61 campsites in the park and boat camping in Snail Shell Harbor.
 The state park has around 5 miles of hiking trails.
 Spider Cave can also be found within the park above the base of Burnt Bluff.

-Kensington, Michigan was first settled in 1831 in present-day Oakland County within the Lyon Township.
+Kensington, Michigan, was first settled in 1831 in present-day Oakland County within the Lyon Township.
 On June 9, 1834, a post office was opened.
 Just twenty years later, by 1854, Kensington had a population of over 300 residents.

 In the fall of 1839, after the harvest season replenished the bank’s empty vault, two of the bank’s coffers, Dwight and Dix, took the money and disappeared to Milwaukee, where they bought jewelry, land, and livestock.
-It has been debated whether the men took the money with ill intentions or if they took the money as an act of desperation to save the bank with newly purchased assets.
+It has been debated whether the men took the money with ill intentions or took it as an act of desperation to save the bank with newly purchased assets.

 After state laws were passed in Michigan requiring banks to show real estate security, all but two men recorded land titles in their wives’ names to avoid the new law.
-The two men who left titles in their own names issued a reward for Dwight and Dix’s return who had left Kensington.
+The two men who left titles in their own names issued a reward for Dwight and Dix’s return, who had left Kensington.

-After another bill was passed, the Wholesalers’ Act, merchants, and villagers stopped paying their bills and left town without notifying their creditors.
-When eastern investors went to Kensington to collect on debts, a large portion of the population had left, leaving homes, stores, and other buildings.
+After another bill was passed, the Wholesalers Act, merchants and villagers stopped paying their bills and left town without notifying their creditors.
+When eastern investors went to Kensington to collect debts, a large portion of the population left, leaving empty homes, stores, and other buildings.